Benton County looks to build two more courtrooms for hoped-for new judgeships

 County Judge Barry Moehring previously told justices of the peace about plans to move Benton County Circuit Judge Doug Schrantz's courtroom from Main Street to the first floor of the downtown Administration Building.

 Moehring revealed plans Tuesday for an eighth courtroom during the Benton County Quorum Court's Detention and Courts Facilities Subcommittee meeting.
-Court facilities was the focus of the meeting.
+Court facilities were the focus of the meeting.

 Moehring said the county's court dockets continue to increase, and he expects an eighth judgeship will be sought in the 2025 Arkansas legislative session.
 The county will have to provide a courtroom and office space for that judge, he said.